Spider-Man (2002 film): Accolades

-Sequels
+Sequels and other media

-Two sequels to Spider-Man were produced and directed by Raimi.
+Two sequels to Spider-Man were released, both directed by Raimi.
 Spider-Man 2 was released on June 30, 2004, while Spider-Man 3 was released on May 4, 2007.
 A spin-off animated series, Spider-Man: The New Animated Series, aired from July to September 2003.
 It was intended to serve as a continuation of the first film.

-Video game

-A video game based on the film of the same name was released.
-The game was developed by Treyarch (only for the home consoles) and published by Activision, and released in 2002 for Game Boy Advance, GameCube, Microsoft Windows, PlayStation 2, and Xbox.
-The game has many scenes and villains that did not appear in the film.
-It was followed by Spider-Man 2 two years later to promote the release of the second film.
-In 2007, to promote the release of the third film, Spider-Man 3 was released.
-Tobey Maguire and Willem Dafoe were the only actors who reprised their roles from the film.
-Spider-Man: Friend or Foe was released in 2007, the games borrow the film characters, and it serves as non-canon plot of the film series.
+A video game based on Spider-Man was released in 2002, titled Spider-Man.
+The game was developed by Treyarch and published by Activision, and released for Game Boy Advance, GameCube, Microsoft Windows, PlayStation 2, and Xbox.
+Tobey Maguire and Willem Dafoe were the only Spider-Man actors who worked on the game, which has scenes and characters that do not appear in the film.
+The game was followed by two sequels, Spider-Man 2 and Spider-Man 3, both of which were used to promote their respective films.
+Another game, Spider-Man: Friend or Foe, was released in 2007.

-The critical reviews for the game were positive.
-By July 2006, the PlayStation 2 version of Spider-Man had sold 2.1 million copies and earned $74 million in the United States.
-Next Generation ranked it as the 15th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
-Combined sales of Spider-Man console games released in the 2000s reached 6 million units in the United States by July 2006.
+By July 2006, combined U.S. sales of various Spider-Man console games released in the 2000s reached 6 million units.
+By this time, the PlayStation 2 version of Spider-Man had sold 2.1 million copies and earned $74 million in the United States.
+The magazine Next Generation ranked it as the 15th highest-selling game launched for the GameCube, PlayStation 2 or Xbox between January 2000 and July 2006 in the United States.